Skip to main content

 You can see app log from Check -> Check Process Logs tab.
 Only startup problems displayed in the browser.

-Please use a proper logging mechanism such as Pino or Winston then write it to a log file, or any other solution that suits you.
+You might want to use a proper logging mechanism such as Pino or Winston then write it to a log file, or any other solution that suits you.

 NGINX errors and traffic logs can be examined via Webmin or Check -> Check Process Logs tab.